 Carnegie Endowment for International Peace

-Bateman previously was special assistant to then-Chairman of the Joint Chiefs of Staff, General Joseph F. Dunford, Jr. He led strategic analysis within the Chairman’s internal think tank, including assessments of the technology industry, geopolitical competition, arms control, and military education.
-Bateman was also the first civilian speechwriter to the Chairman, shaping engagements with global leaders and audiences.
+Bateman previously was special assistant to then-Chairman of the Joint Chiefs of Staff, General Joseph F. Dunford, Jr. He led strategic analysis within the Chairman’s internal think tank and was the Chairman’s first civilian speechwriter.

-Bateman also served as director for Cyber Strategy Implementation in the Office of the U.S. Secretary of Defense.
-He developed the first comprehensive policy for military cyber operations, and helped to establish a unified Cyber Command.
-Bateman co-founded the central oversight element for all defense cyber activities, the secretary’s Principal Cyber Advisor Staff.
+Bateman also served as Director for Cyber Strategy Implementation in the Office of the Secretary of Defense.
+He developed the first comprehensive policy for military cyber operations, helped to establish a unified Cyber Command, and co-founded the Secretary’s Principal Cyber Advisor Staff.

-An intelligence officer by training, Bateman was senior intelligence analyst for Iran at the Defense Intelligence Agency.
-As the agency’s senior expert on Iranian cyber forces, nuclear policy, and political military leadership, he led a team that produced strategic assessments for the White House and the Pentagon during an era of bilateral upheaval.
+A former intelligence officer, Bateman was senior analyst for Iran at the Defense Intelligence Agency.
+He led a large team that produced strategic assessments on a range of Iranian political and security issues for the White House and the Pentagon.

 Bateman is a graduate of Harvard Law School (JD) and Johns Hopkins University (BA).